jzhang-github/AGAT/docs/sphinx/source/API_Docs/model/fit.rst

       Initialize parameters and model.

       :param dict train_config: Configuration file for building database.
-See https://github.com/jzhang-github/AGAT/blob/main/docs/sphinx/source/Default%20parameters.md#default_data_config for more details.
+See https://jzhang-github.github.io/AGAT/Default%20parameters.html#default-train-configfor more details.

    .. py:method:: fit(self, **train_config)

-      Fit the ``PotentialModel``.
+      Fit the :class:`PotentialModel`.
 You can modify some settings here by input keyword arguements or dictionary.

       .. note:: Some settings are already used in the :meth:`Fit.__init__` method, so input arguements here will not change them.